-If configured by an administrator, filters can also be applied after the report is loaded.
-See step 9 below for more information.
+i If configured by an administrator, filters can also be applied after the report is loaded.
+See the Filters section below for more information.

 4. If the report includes a bar, column, or pie chart, hover your cursor over the chart for more information about the data.
 Clicking on a section of a pie chart will separate it from the rest of the chart for emphasis.